Azure/azure-sdk-for-java/sdk/quantum/azure-quantum-jobs/README.md

 ### Upload Input Data

 Using the SAS URI, upload the json input data to the blob client.
-You can see an example problem file [here](src/test/resources/problem.json).
 This contains the parameters to be used with [Quantum Inspired Optimizations](https://docs.microsoft.com/azure/quantum/optimization-overview-introduction)

 <!-- embedme ./src/samples/java/com/azure/quantum/jobs/ReadmeSamples.java#L80-L92 -->